tylerm007/ontimize_yaml_view/readme.md

 ## Use the Manage Yaml File to load each app_model.yaml
 Go to the "Manage Yaml Files" and click New - then add each of your app_model.yaml files.
-Then go to the Home page and select the new row and click []Upload (and save) this will load the yaml file into the editor (you may need to refresh)
+Then go to the Home page and select the new row and click []Upload (and save) this will load the yaml file into the editor (you may need to refresh).
+Once you have modified your labels, templates, values, you can click on []Download Yaml to export the ui/app_model_merge.yaml.
+This file can be merged back into your Ontimize/ApiLogicServer application and then use app-build to create new pages.

 ![](ui/templates/ManageYaml.png)

-## IMPORT the admin_model.yaml and load into SQL
+## Import the admin_model.yaml and load into SQL
-Copy your admin_model.yaml file from your application to the ui directory.
+You can also copy your admin_model.yaml file from your application to the 'ui' directory.
 This endpoint will read the admin_model.yaml file from the ui directory.
 It will populate the in-memory SQLite database that the UI developers can edit.
 ```
 curl "http://localhost:5656/importyaml"
 ```

-## EXPORT yaml file back to disk (ui/admin_model_merge.yaml)
+## Export yaml file back to disk (ui/admin_model_merge.yaml)
 This will write back the modified SQL back to disk as yaml.
 Use compare files to merge or replace the merge file for the new admin_model_merge.yaml in your application.
 ```
 curl "http://localhost:5656/exportyaml"